ArturIvanichyk/epam_winter2021_project/README.md

 It uses RESTful web service to perform CRUD operations.
 The user is allowed to:

-1. Register and log in

-2. Check the lists of departments with department name, description, employee count and average salary  columns.
+1. Check the lists of departments with department name, description, employee count and average salary  columns.

     Employee count and average salary are calculated automatically based on employees data

-3. Check the lists of employees with employee name, department in which the employee is, salary and birthday columns.
+2. Check the lists of employees with employee name, department in which the employee is, salary and birthday columns.

-4. Perform operations with departments such as adding, editing, deleting
+3. Perform operations with departments such as adding, editing, deleting

-5. Perform operations with employees such as adding, assigning, editing, deleting
+4. Perform operations with employees such as adding, assigning, editing, deleting
 ***
 ### Start using the application